Updating Katz centrality by counting walks: Updating Katz centrality via walk count

 where $(\qvec_r^{\cF_w})_{i}$ is the number of $\cF_w$-avoiding FPWs from $i$ to $w$, with $\cF_w := \cN\setminus\{w\}$, and $\ell_w=\dist(i,w)$. \end{corollary} \textit{Proof. } The result follows, with some algebraic manipulation, from Theorem~\ref{thm:old_result_generalized} and Proposition~\ref{prop:C_k_generalized}, using the fact that $(\qvec_r^{\cF_w})_{i}=0$ for all $r<\ell_w=\dist(i,w)$ and the convention, set at the beginning of the paper, that $\cvec_0^\cN = \bzero$.

 \begin{corollary} In the hypothesis of Corollary~\ref{cor:update_katz_generalized}, if $\cN = \{w\}$ then

 where $\ell = \dist(i,w)$. \end{corollary}

-Corollary~\ref{corollary:update_katz} allows to provide an estimate on the decrease rate of Katz centrality of node $i \sim w$ after the removal of $w$ from the graph.
+Corollary~\ref{corollary:update_katz} { provides an estimate} on the decrease rate of Katz centrality of node $i \sim w$ after the removal of $w$ from the graph.allows to provide an estimate on the decrease rate of Katz centrality of node $i \sim w$ after the removal of $w$ from the graph.
 Indeed, the following result holds. \begin{proposition} If $i\sim w$ then

 \end{proposition} \textit{Proof. } Using \eqref{eq:update_katz} and the fact that $\dist(i,w) = 1$ and $(\qvec_1)_{i}=1$ since the graph is simple, one gets

 Dividing both sides by $x_i>1$ and rearranging yields the conclusion.